Juniper/eda-apstra-project/README.md

    - **Inventory**: Select the inventory to use.
    - **Execution Environment**: Select the execution environment.
    - **Variables**: Provide any required input variables.
+  We need to provide blueprint_name as variable for Apstra Blueprint name as shown in image [here](./tests/images/rulebook-activation.png)
 4. Save and activate the rulebook.

 Example of Rulebook Activation can be reffered [here](./tests/images/rulebook-activation.png)